Thinkers360

 London, United Kingdom

 Outstanding 40 year career in the computer industry, specialising in professional services, software development programmes and solutions development.
 Roles from programming and system design to project management, business development, solution management, operations and group management, Board Director, Vice President.
 Responsible for applications and system integration resources of over 1500 staff and their associated utilisation, growth and development.
 Reputation for fixing failing businesses and returning them to profitability and growth,and for fixing poorly functioning organisational structures and reducing costs.
 Now University Research Fellow focused on application of AI and data mining techniques to create organisational value.
-IEEE Journal and Human Movement Journal paper referee.
+European Journal of Education, IEEE Journal and Human Movement Journal paper referee.
 Research Fellow and Lecturer.
 Variety of guest lectures.
-Publications:3 peer reviewed journal papers and 2 peer reviewed conference papers published and presented at conference, 115 citations.
+Publications:3 peer reviewed journal papers and 2 peer reviewed conference papers published and presented at conference, 135 citations.
 CEO of Habilitas Analytics.
 We work with elite sports organisations to review their use of intelligent analytics in all aspects of their business and are independent of all products and bespoke systems providers. (https://habilitasanalytics.com/)

 Available For: Consulting, Influencing, Speaking